 There are many movies that are worth seeing, but there are a lot of stinkers as well.
 My goal here is to weed out the good from the bad.

-When a job goes sideways, Harry Rawlings (Liam Neeson) and his men end up on the wrong side of a shootout with the law.
-Everyone in Harry’s crew (including himself) are dead.
-Unfortunately, the money they had stolen was destroyed in the process.
+After a job goes horribly wrong, Harry Rawlings (Liam Neeson) and his men ended up on the wrong side of a shootout with the law.
+Everyone in Harry’s crew—including Harry himself—were killed in the incident, and the money they had stolen was destroyed in the process.
 The money belonged to a very powerful man, named Jamal (Brian Tyree Henry), a man who intends on getting his money back by any means necessary.
 With Harry dead, Jamal sets his sights on Harry’s widow, Veronica (Viola Davis).

-There is just one problem, Veronica does not have anywhere near that kind of money.
-Desperate, she turns to the notebook that Harry had left her.
-Harry’s notebook contains details of the upcoming jobs that Harry had been planning.
-Veronica could sell the book to Jamal, but decides to take matters into her own hands.
-Thus, she turns to the wives of Harry’s men to form a team of widows.
-They are all desperate, but do they have what it takes to live the lives of their fallen husbands?
+There is just one problem, Veronica does not have anywhere near the kind of money that Jamal is demanding.
+Desperate, she turns to the notebook that Harry left her.
+The notebook contains details the jobs that Harry had been planning before getting himself killed, and Veronica sees this as the answer to her problem.
+Veronica could sell the book to Jamal, but she instead decides to take matters into her own hands.
+She turns to the wives of Harry’s men to form a team of widows, with the intention of completing a job from Harry's book.
+They are all desperate, and they all have something to gain from the money they could get from the job, but do they have what it takes to live the lives of their fallen husbands?